michal-h21/jekyll4ht/README.md

     Hello world from <span class="obeylines-h"><span class="verb"><span
     class="ectt-1000">Jekyll4ht</span></span></span>

-Please note that it is not necessary to use `jekyll` package directly in your document if you use `jekyll4ht` package, as it is included automaticaly when the finished document is published.
-It is included in this example only to illustrate the YAML configuration.
+## Configuration

 The metadata block is enclosed in `---` ... `---` section.
-Metadata are derived automaticaly, although you can add new properties or change default values.
+Metadata are derived automatically, although you can add new properties or change default values.
 Each property is configurable using `\Configure{Jekyll.propertyname}{new value}` in the `.cfg` file.